satisfice/web-testing-bookmarklets/README.md

 - **Get DOM IDs:** Lists every element of the DOM that has an ID, collated by tag name.
 ID's make GUI-level automation way easier.
 This is a bookmarklet to use for reviewing testability of the page.

+- **Get DOM Data Attributes:** Lists every element of the DOM that has an element that begins with "data-", collated by tag name.
+Data ID's make GUI-level automation way easier.
+This is a bookmarklet to use for reviewing testability of the page.
+See [HTML Spec](https://html.spec.whatwg.org/multipage/dom.html#attr-data-*)

 - **Get DOM Innertext:** Lists all the text associated with each element of the DOM.
 This is probably all the text that can appear on the page, other than stuff dynamically generated.

 - **Get DOM Read/Write:** Lists all the editable elements on the page.
 If a field is editable, then you will need to test by entering data into it.